 Lauren Taylor and Tamara Maze Gallman, founder and chief executive of Disability Partnerships, demonstrated self-defense techniques for wheelchair users at the NBC4 Health & Fitness Expo.

 The only thing necessary for a rape to happen is the presence of a rapist.
-Lauren Taylor and Jessica Raven, executive director of Collective Action for Safe Spaces, speak out on alcohol and sexual assault.
+Lauren Taylor and Jessica Raven speak out on alcohol and sexual assault.
 “Without alcohol, we’d still have rape,” The Washington Post.

-Somewhere between one and four and one and three women is sexually assaulted, between one and three and one and four is in an abusive relationship.
-And I would say close to 100% are targeted for street harassment or harassment in the workplace…so it affects every women’s life.
+Somewhere between 1 and 4 and 1 and 3 women is sexually assaulted, between 1 and 3 and 1 and 4 is in an abusive relationship.
+And I would say close to 100% are targeted for street harassment or harassment in the workplace … so it affects every women’s life.
 “Defend Yourself Empowers Women,” video by Noorjahan Akbar

 “The message of street harassment is that public spaces belong to straight men,” said Lauren Taylor.
 “D.C.
 Council holds roundtable on street harassment,” The Washington Post.
 View her testimony here.